Lakers vs. Warriors prediction, odds, line, time: 2026 NBA picks for Saturday, Feb. 7

 How to make Lakers vs. Warriors picks

-SportsLine's model has simulated Warriors vs. Lakers 10,000 times and is going Under on the total (221.5 points).
+SportsLine's model has simulated Warriors vs. Lakers 10,000 times and is going Over on the total (222.5 points).
 Both teams have trended to the Over this season with Los Angeles at 27-23 to that side of the total and Golden State going 29-23 to the Over.

 The Lakers have cleared the total at home in 14 of 21 tries.
 Additionally, the Over hit in the only other matchup between these teams this season.
 This time around the model is projecting 227 combined points as the Over hits in 56% of simulations.